bring me a book

 This past year, Bring Me A Book got a grant that enabled them to conduct a pilot study where 96 children from low income homes in the Bay Area were each given a tablet pre-loaded with ebooks and other educational materials.

-In the beginning, Mizgon said, the team was skeptical, assuming that because these children got to take the tablets home bringmewith them, a lot of the tablets would somehow go missing.
+In the beginning, Mizgon said, the team was skeptical, assuming that because these children got to take the tablets home with them, a lot of the tablets would somehow go missing.
 But at the end of the year, every single tablet was returned, and together the 96 children had read well over 3,000 books.

 The statistics were astonishing to me.
 Mizgon told me that 61% low income families have fewer than 10 books in the home -- and 33% have fewer than 5 books in the home.
 Also, their parents rarely read aloud to them, which means that by the time children from low income homes turn 4, they’ve each heard 30 million less words than kids from higher income homes.